risc0/risc0-rust-examples/waldo/README.md

 In the RISC0 zkVM system, the guest and host can communicate over using channels at runtime.
 These channels are currently used to implement the `env::read` and `env::commit` functions in the guest, and the developer can create new channels for their own needs.
-In this example, a channel is used to allow the guest to request chunks of the Where's Waldo image on-demand as a part of the `MerkleTree` and `VectorOracle` types.
-Using these channels allows us to write more flexible code that is more readble and follows familiar paradigms.
+In this example, a channel is used to allow the guest to request chunks of the Where's Waldo image on demand as a part of the `MerkleTree` and `VectorOracle` types.
+Using these channels allows us to write more flexible code that is more readable and follows familiar paradigms.

 ### Image Manipulation

-In order to manipulate the image and cut out waldo, in particular cropping and applying a mask, this example utilizes the popular `image` crate.
+In order to manipulate the image and cut-out Waldo, and in particular to crop and apply a mask, this example utilizes the popular `image` crate.
 This is enabled by implementing `image::GenericImageView` on `ImageOracle`.
 With that trait, many of the image operations provided in the `image` crate, and by [others], can be used on `ImageOracle` inside the guest.
-A simmilar approach could be used to produce a provable blur, image down-scaling, and more.
+A similar approach could be used to produce a provable blur, image down-scaling, and more.

 [others]: https://docs.rs/imageproc/latest/imageproc/